 KOGA have minimum standards when it comes to handlebar stiffness and strength.
 A high degree of handlebar stiffness is important for safety, but it’s also about getting the right steering ‘feel’ – make them too stiff and you reduce rider comfort.
 In my opinion, the Denham Bars are spot on in terms of stiffness, comfort and feel.

-One of the biggest differences between the Denham Bar and a Jones Loop or Surly Moloko handlebar is that it fits a handlebar bag.
+One of the biggest differences between the Denham Bar and other similar bars (Jones Loop, Surly Moloko) is that it fits a handlebar bag.
 I like to keep my DSLR camera in a handlebar bag because it best protects my camera from shock and vibrations.
-I also keep other valuables in this bag (passport, money etc), allowing me to take it off my bike in seconds and run into a supermarket, for example.
+I also keep other valuables in this bag (passport, money etc), allowing me to take my important belongings off my bike in a second to run into the supermarket.
+I have also successfully fitted a Ron’s Bikes Fabio’s Chest in size large to my bike, which can still open between the bullhorns.

 How Does The KOGA Denham Bar Compare To Other Bars?

 There’s a great tool for comparing all kinds of touring handlebars.
 It’s called WhatBars and you can choose between more than 100 handlebars to lay over the KOGA Denham Bar.
-As you can see in the diagram above, the Denham Bar is a great fit for a bike with drop handlebars or flat handlebars.
-If coming from drop bars, you’ll get the same reach to the bullhorns without changing anything.
-If you’re looking to match the distance-to-your-grips of a flat handlebar, you’ll want a slightly longer stem (although this will also make the bullhorn position more of a stretch).
+As you can see in the diagram above, the Denham Bar can be a great fit for a bike with drop handlebars or flat handlebars.

 For a more in-depth comparison between the Denham Bar and similar handlebars click HERE.